How to Fight Glaucoma Before It Presents

 Lifestyle changes

-**Eat a healthy diet.** A diet rich in fruits, vegetables, and fish may
+Eat a healthy diet.
+Eating lots of fruits, vegetables,

-help protect against AMD.
-Leafy green vegetables, such as spinach and
+and fish may help protect against AMD.
+Leafy greens like spinach and

-* **Quit smoking.** Smoking is a major risk factor for AMD.
+Quit smoking.
+Smoking is a big risk factor for AMD.

-* **Control your blood pressure.** High blood pressure can increase the risk of AMD.
+Control your blood pressure.
+High blood pressure can make AMD more likely.

-* **Wear sunglasses that block ultraviolet (UV) rays.** UV rays can damage the macula.
+Wear sunglasses that block UV rays.
+UV light from the sun can harm the macula

 Supplements

-Age-Related Eye Disease Study 2 (AREDS2) found that taking a specific
+The Age-Related Eye Disease Study 2 (AREDS2) found that

-combination of vitamins and minerals can slow the progression of AMD in
+certain vitamins and minerals can slow down AMD in people at high risk.

-* **Zinc (80 milligrams per day as zinc oxide)**
+Zinc (80 mg per day as zinc oxide)

-* **Copper (2 milligrams per day as cupric oxide)**
+Copper (2 mg per day as cupric oxide)

 If you are considering taking AREDS2 supplements, talk to your doctor first.